Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 This difference is due to the physical properties of their wavelengths.
 Remember, radios must be on the same band to communicate—a VHF radio cannot talk to a UHF radio.

 As for transmitter power, in free space with no obstacles or noise, a 0.5W radio might reach about 1900miles, a 2W radio about 3800 miles, a 5W radio around 6000 miles.
-Of course, in real-world, the results will vary.
-Above data is from below table of ideal maximum communication distance of walkie-talkies with different transmission powers in free space.
+Though it's theoretical, it surprises me a lot.
+No to say in real-world, the results will be too much different.
+Above data is from below table of ideal maximum communication distance of walkie talkies with different transmission powers in free space.

 0.001